yezyilomo/simple-react-state/README.md

 [user, updateUser] = useLocalState(user)
 ```

+## updateState
-`updateState` function works the same on both `useGlobalState` and `useLocalState` hooks, it dispatches an action to perform update with the following format
+`updateState` function works the same on both `useGlobalState` and `useLocalState` hooks, it dispatches an action to perform update on state, an action dispatched should have the following format

 ```js
 updateState({